BhartiyaYeti/FrostiYeti-V2/README.md

-# EduLink - Empowering Crowdfunding on Educational Grant with Avalanche Blockchain
+# EdBucks - Empowering Crowdfunding on Educational Grant with Avalanche Blockchain

 ## Introduction